 2. How often does this happen in a shift, a day, a week, and a month?

-It's not enough just to define why cycle times are high.
+It's not enough to define why cycle times are high.
 You need to understand how often these work stoppages occur within a shit, a day, a week, and a month.
 This helps to define the severity of the issue.
-Analyze results over several days in order to have a more accurate depiction of what's causing the work stoppages.
+Analyze results over several days to have a more accurate depiction of what's causing the work stoppages.

 3. How can this be fixed?

-Remember, no MRP software can provide you with a tailor-made solution to increasing your production throughput.
+Remember, no MRP software can provide a tailor-made solution to increasing your production throughput.
 These systems can only report data.
 They can't manipulate the data.
 Your production employees hold the keys to eliminating work stoppages.
 Use their invaluable input.
 Work with them to isolate why idle time occurs in a given production work cell.
 Making your employees active participants ensures this exercise is non-confrontational.

 Comments